 I’m planning on keeping my child/ren at PCA until college.
 What if God has other plans for my family?
 Are there unique circumstance for this case?

 We have built flexibility into the continuous enrollment contract.
 The following unique circumstances, for families withdrawing after June 1st, will be considered for exemption of the 5% tuition penalty:

 - Moving/Relocation 25+ miles away from Providence Christian Academy.

 - Educational needs for the student that can no longer be met at Providence Christian Academy as determined by Administration.

 - Other circumstances as approved by the PCA Admission Committee in conjunction w/ Administration.

 What’s our responsibility if we break the continuous enrollment contract?

-PCA families that are re-enrolled, but break the continuous enrollment contract by withdrawing their students after June 1st, will be contractually obligated to pay an additional 5% of the following year’s tuition.
-By this date PCA administration has effectively planned for staffing and curriculum for the following academic year.
+Please visit the Parent-Student Handbook regarding the full responsibility for the withdrawal process.
+PCA families that terminate the continuous enrollment contract by withdrawing their students after June 1st, will be contractually obligated to pay an additional 5% of the following year’s tuition.
+By this date, PCA administration has effectively planned for staffing and curriculum for the following academic year.